Are you setting yourself up for a meltdown? Here are 7 changes you can make today to help prevent these triggers from sabotaging your patience.

 Physical exhaustion is another major patience-robbing culprit.
 I know this one is hard, but strive to make rest a priority in your life.

-Maybe this means earlier bedtimes, ignoring the ironing in order to sneak in a nap while the baby is down, or even asking your mom to take the kids one afternoon a week so that you can get some sleep.
+Maybe this means earlier bedtimes, ignoring the laundry in order to sneak in a nap while the baby is down, or even asking your mom to take the kids one afternoon a week so that you can get some sleep.

 If exhaustion is robbing you of your patience, than you need to get creative (with whatever brain cells you have left!) and find a way to get a little more rest.